 - Or Use aluminum foil for sealing.

-- Use iron skillet/pan in between pan and the fire for Dum(the period of last 10 minutes in simmer flame)
+- Use iron skillet/pan in between the pan and the fire for Dum(the period of last 10 minutes in simmer flame)

-- Use oven for dum.
+- Use the oven for dum.
 Keep it in the preheated oven at 350°F for 10 minutes.

 Adjusting the taste.

 - Add salt when the rice is getting cooked halfway through.
 This way, you can very well judge the amount of salt.

 - If you feel it is a little saltier, then add raw potato cubes.
 It could take away little saltiness.

 - Add salt to the raitha, after tasting cooked Biryani.
 (If the Biryani is little saltier, add lesser salt to the raitha and vice versa)